Fresh Look at Neutrino Self-Interactions With the Lyman-$\alpha$ Forest: Constraints from EFT and PRIYA Simulations: Method

 Neutrino self-interactions may be parameterized as $\Gamma_\nu \propto G_\mathrm{eff}^2 T_\nu^5$, where $\Gamma_\nu$ is the neutrino self-interaction rate, $G_\mathrm{eff}$ is a coupling constant describing a four-fermion interaction, and $T_\nu$ is the temperature of the neutrino bath.
 These interactions alter the Boltzmann equations for the neutrino multipoles; see Ref.~\cite{Kreisch_2020} for a detailed review.
 To solve these Boltzmann equations in the presence of neutrino self-interactions, we modify the Boltzmann solver \texttt{CLASS} \cite{Blas_2011} and parametrize by the self-interaction strength $G_\mathrm{eff}$, as in \cite{He_2024}.
 The effects of the neutrino self-interactions on the linear matter power spectrum, as well as the sensitivity range of the Lyman-$\alpha$ data in $k$ space, are illustrated in Fig.~\ref{fig:power spectra}.

+We implement this modeling pipeline into a modified version of \texttt{CLASS-PT}~\citep{Chudaykin2020}\footnote{\url{https://github.com/Michalychforever/CLASS-PT}}, which calculates nonlinear, 1-loop corrections to the linear power spectrum and outputs the 1D Lyman-$\alpha$ flux power spectrum (FPS). \texttt{CLASS-PT} is based on the effective field theory (EFT) of large-scale structure, which is itself based on robust physical principles like symmetries and dimensional analysis.
+Tests of EFT included, e.g. the field-level comparison with the Sherwood simulations \cite{debelsunce2025modelingcosmologicallymanalphaforest}. \texttt{CLASS-PT} for Lyman-$\alpha$ forest power spectrum predictions has also been tested on the high-fidelity Sherwood \cite{Ivanov:2024jtl} and ACCEL2 \cite{deBelsunce:2024rvv} simulations.
+Our EFT pipeline was shown to reproduce the input values of the cosmological parameters $\sigma_8$ and $n_s$ from the LACE 1D emulator power spectrum data, which closely matches the eBOSS dataset \cite{Ivanov:2024jtl}.

-We implement this modeling pipeline into a modified version of \texttt{CLASS-PT}~\citep{Chudaykin2020}\footnote{\url{https://github.com/Michalychforever/CLASS-PT}}, which calculates nonlinear, 1-loop corrections to the linear power spectrum and outputs the 1D Lyman-$\alpha$ flux power spectrum (FPS). \texttt{CLASS-PT} employs EFT to model the FPS up to scales $k \sim 10 \ h\mathrm{Mpc}^{-1}$, at redshifts spanning $3.2 < z < 4.2$\footnote{eBOSS 2014 measures the FPS at redshifts $2.2 < z < 4.6$.
-We omit low redshifts $2.2 < z < 3.2$ and high redshifts $4.2 < z < 4.6$, as modeling these redshifts necessitates an accurate calibration of bias parameters that cannot be done within Sherwood \cite{Ivanov:2024jtl}.}.
+\texttt{CLASS-PT} employs EFT to model the FPS up to scales $k \sim 10 \ h\mathrm{Mpc}^{-1}$, at redshifts spanning $3.2 < z < 4.2$. eBOSS 2014 measures the FPS at redshifts $2.2 < z < 4.6$; we omit low redshifts $2.2 < z < 3.2$ and high redshifts $4.2 < z < 4.6$, as the scales probed by the forest are redshift-dependent.
+Lower redshifts probe smaller scales where structure formation is more non-linear, and thus more bias parameters are required for an accurate model.
+The Sherwood priors for the EFT likelihood are thereby not sufficient to accurately describe the eBOSS data in the omitted redshift ranges \cite{Ivanov:2024jtl}.
+In addition, at even lower redshifts $z\lesssim 2.5$, EFT is formally applicable only on scales $k\lesssim 1~h$Mpc$^{-1}$, which results in a loss of information as compared to the higher redshifts.
 In principle, the simulation priors used by EFT should be altered to account for neutrino self-scattering.
 However, the distribution of matter in a neutrino self-interaction scenario evolves just as in $\Lambda$CDM, but with an altered initial power spectrum (see Fig.~\ref{fig:power spectra}), as neutrino self-interactions only affect matter perturbations prior to recombination.
 We thus use the standard implementation of \texttt{CLASS-PT} to calculate late-time observables like the FPS in the presence of neutrino self-interaction.